-- The sampling distribution of large sample where will follow the normal distribution with mean same as the population mean and standard deviation
+- The sampling distribution of a large sample where will follow the normal distribution with the mean same as the population mean and standard deviation

-- The mean of sample means will be equal to the mean of the population which means if you take the average of all samples means it will be equal to the average of the population.
-Note that, this depends on the sample size.
+- The mean of sample means will be equal to the mean of the population which means if you take the average of all sample means, it will be equal to the average of the population.
+Note that this depends on the sample size.

 Central Limit Theorem for proportions

-It is believed that college student spends on average 65.5 minutes daily on texting using their cell phone and the corresponding standard deviation is 145 minutes.
-Data from a sample of 100 students were collected for calculating the amount of time spent on texting.
+It is believed that college students spend on average 65.5 minutes daily texting using their cell phone and the corresponding standard deviation is 145 minutes.
+Data from 100 students were collected to calculate the amount of time spent on texting.

 Calculate the probability that the average time spent by this sample of students will exceed 90 minutes.

-Using the Central limit theorem, the mean of the sampling distribution is 65.5 and the corresponding standard deviation is calculated by the formula
+Using the Central limit theorem, the mean of the sampling distribution is 65.5, and the formula calculates the corresponding standard deviation.

 Now, I will calculate the Z score.

-We can find the Probability or area under the curve using a Z table which has the probability calculated for Z values ranging from -3.49 to +3.49.
+We can find the Probability or area under the curve using a Z table with the probability calculated for Z values ranging from -3.49 to +3.49.

-You can also look at the -1.69 Z score and get the P-value directly which is exactly same as above.
+You can also look at the -1.69 Z score and get the P-value directly, the same as above.